-A tech scout might have an obvious title like “Corporate Technology Scout” or “Senior Technology Scout.”
-At some firms, a technology scout may have another role as well, dividing their timebetween business development and tech scouting, or tech scouting and internal R&D.
+A tech scout may have a straightforward title like “Corporate Technology Scout” or something less straightforward like “Director of Corporate Research.”
+At some companies, a tech scout may have another role as well, dividing their time between business development and tech scouting, or tech scouting and internal R&D.

-First, you need to work out the broad areas of your development plan and what partnership can help you achieve your goals.
-Joint development, contract manufacturing and licensing some common partnership types, though each partnership is unique.
-(Learn more about partnership types and the technology scouting process.)
+First, you need to work out the broad areas of your development plan and what type of partnership can help you achieve your goals.
+Joint development, contract manufacturing, and licensing are some common partnership types, though each partnership is unique.
+(Learn more about partnership types and the technology scouting process).

-Next, pencil out your development tasks.
-Do you need to do more testing?
-Get your technology into a product?
-Produce a product at scale?
-Industry tech scouts want to know what goals they can help you achieve with resources like equipment, consultants, or a lease.
+Industry tech scouts want to know what goals they can help you achieve with resources like equipment, consultants, and lab space.
 Remember to think about intangibles that you need for growth, not just physical equipment or services.
-These include customer relationships, regulatory knowledge, scale-up insights and so forth.
+These include product testing, customer relationships, regulatory knowledge, scale-up insights, and more.

-Many companies have open innovation pages on their websites.
-Companies that are interested in partnering with startups are usually open about their areas of interests, target markets, and key innovation resources.
-If you don’t want to go from site to site all day, you can also log into seedsprint to see all these resources in one place.
+Many companies have “partnering” pages on their websites.
+Companies that are interested in partnering with startups are usually open about their areas of interest, target markets, and key innovation resources.
+But, if you don’t want to bounce from site to site all day, you could simply log onto seedsprint instead to see all these resources in one place.